-The chair obtains the Preliminary Exam Result form from the departmental contact in the Academic and Instructional Services Office before the examination and returns the form immediately after the examination.
-All appointed members must sign the Preliminary Exam Result form.
+The chair obtains the Preliminary Exam Result form from the departmental contact in the Graduate Student Services Office before the examination and returns the form immediately after the examination.
+All voting members must sign the Preliminary Exam Result form.

 Decisions of the preliminary examination committee must be unanimous.
 The committee may make one of the following decisions: